Klyde Warren Park: Location

 The park is located on the edge of the Arts District, between Downtown Dallas and Uptown.
 The urban park stretches for three city blocks between Pearl and St. Paul Streets, and covers the below-grade Woodall Rodgers Freeway.
-The park connects with the M-line Streetcar.
+The park connects with the M-Line Trolley.

 Adjacent structures include the Dallas Museum of Art, Nasher Sculpture Center, AT&T Performing Arts Center, Morton H. Meyerson Symphony Center, Parkside Condominiums, Ritz-Carlton Hotel and Residences, and several commercial offices.
 Museum Tower, a 42-story residential tower, is also located next to the park.

 Construction and management

 Utility construction began in January 2009, with a "ground-making" ceremony held in September 2009.
 The park opened on October 27, 2012.

 The complex design was led by two design firms, landscape architecture by The Office of James Burnett, and structural engineering by the Jacobs Engineering Group, Inc. The design and construction of the park was managed by Bjerke Management Solutions.
 The head engineer on file is Mir Hadi Ali, P.E. from Jacobs Engineering Group, Inc.

 Construction of the park was funded through a public, private partnership including $20 million in bond funds from the city of Dallas, $20 million in highway funds from the state and federal government through TxDOT, and nearly $50 million from private donations.
 The biggest contributor was businessman Kelcy Warren who gave $10 million to the project; the gift gave him naming rights which he used to name the park after his then-nine-year-old son.
-In March 2009, the park was selected to receive $16.7 million in stimulus funds that were specifically for transportation enhancement construction.
+In March 2009, the park was selected to receive $16.7 million in funds from the American Recovery and Reinvestment Act of 2009 that were specifically for transportation enhancement construction.

 Klyde Warren Park is privately managed and programmed by the Woodall Rodgers Park Foundation.
 The park's amenities and 1,300 annual events and programming are paid for by private donations being raised by the Woodall Rodgers Park Foundation.
 The Woodall Rodgers Park Foundation continues to raise donations to fund operations, programming, and construction of new amenities.